MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 ## Next steps

-The next step is to build and deploy workloads to your established AI foundation.
+The next step is to build and deploy AI workloads to your AI environment.
 Use the following links to find the architecture guidance that meets your needs.
 Start with platform-as-a-service (PaaS) architectures.
 PaaS is Microsoft's recommended approach to adopting AI.

 > [!div class="nextstepaction"]
 > [PaaS AI architecture guidance](./platform/architectures.md)